WICG/raw-clipboard-access/explainer.md

 *   Modify design of original Async Clipboard API, where not relevant to raw clipboard access.
 This includes modifying the permission model of the Async Clipboard API, such as its non-requirement of user gesture or persistence.
 While these may be valid concerns, they are out of scope of this explainer.
 *   Anything else not related to Async Clipboard API.

-## Existing Async Clipboard API write
+## Existing Async Clipboard API read and write

 The existing [Async Clipboard API](https://w3c.github.io/clipboard-apis/#async-clipboard-api) already provides for reading or writing multiple sanitized items from or to the clipboard.